-I am currently honored to serve as the Rite Illustrious Deputy Grand Master of the Grand Council of Royal and Select Masters of the State of South Carolina.
+I am currently honored to serve as the Most Illustrious Grand Master of the Grand Council of Royal and Select Masters of the State of South Carolina.

 My involvement in Freemasonry is under the jurisdiction and authority of the Grand Lodge of South Carolina.

 It seems that the topic of Freemasonry can pop up just about anywhere.
 I was having breakfast with a friend from church when the subject of Freemasonry came up.
 My friend is not a mason, but he told me that a number of our church members are.
 I had seen a lapel pin here and there on several of them,

 I read lots of information online about freemasonry, both pro and anti, but I felt that it was time to talk to someone who was actually involved in it to get some first-hand information.
 So I approached one of the members of our church who I knew to be a Mason, and he was quite open and happy to discuss